 Things like pasta, rice, noodles, teabags, cereal and snacks are all things that you can buy at home and pack in your suitcase to take with you.
 You’ll be surprised just how much money you’ll save in Iceland by doing this!

 To keep things easy, we’ve created a handy checklist that shows you 15 food items you can bring with you to Iceland.
 Get it here!

 Avoid: Expensive grocery stores in the city

 Do: Go to Bonus grocery stores

-For the times when you do need to buy food and drink in Iceland, avoid 10/11 grocery stores like the plague.
-There are currently three of them in Reykjavik, and they are stupidly expensive compared to other grocery stores around the country.
+For the times when you do need to buy food and drink in Iceland, you might want to try one of the many Bonus grocery stores throughout the country.

-The grocery store Bonus has well over 20 stores throughout Iceland and is far cheaper.
-It’s like the equivalent of an Aldi or Lidl elsewhere in Europe with decent budget prices.
+They’re considerably less expensive than some others you might find within cities like Reykjavik, for example.
+Bonus is like the equivalent of an Aldi or Lidl elsewhere in Europe with decent budget prices.

 For a complete guide about shopping in grocery stores in Iceland, check out this detailed blog post from Follow Me Away… it’s really useful!